-It features the very best in OLED screen tech, a dual lens camera that’s the best on any smartphone and Face ID, Apple’s facial unlocking security that’s light-years ahead of the competition.
+It features the very best in OLED screen tech, a dual lens camera and Face ID, Apple’s facial unlocking security that’s light-years ahead of the competition.

-The iPhone X is currently the only Apple phone that comes with Face ID.
+The iPhone X was the first Apple phone to come with Face ID.
 Apple’s impressive new facial-scanning tech is lightning-fast, unlocking the device even quicker than the Touch ID fingerprint scanner found on older iPhones.
 And it’s more secure too.

-It has a larger aperture that lets in more light for better snaps in low-light conditions.
-All of which adds up to the best iPhone camera bar none.
+It also has a larger aperture that lets in more light for better snaps in low-light conditions.

 The stunning all-screen front gives the iPhone X an entirely different look to all previous iPhone models.
 And it really pops when watching back 4K video and the latest shows on Netflix and Amazon.

-It also comes with clever new features that simply aren’t available on other iPhones, such as Animoji, which lets you personalise emojis to sound like you and mimic your facial movements.
+It also comes with clever new features that simply aren’t available on older iPhones, such as Animoji, which lets you personalise emojis to sound like you and mimic your facial movements.

 And it supports for wireless charging too.

 Unsurprisingly, the main downside of this gorgeous iPhone is the price.
-It starts at £999 SIM–free, rising to £1,149 for a 256GB model.
+When Apple sold it, it started at £999 SIM–free, rising to £1,149 for a 256GB model.
 Contracts that include a free phone start at a shade over £50 per month, at the time of writing.

 Aside from this, it’s hard to ignore the notch at the top that eats into the screen area and can be very distracting when you’re using apps that require the full screen.

-Considering Apple is so renowned for its attention to design details, it’s a bit disappointing they didn’t find a way around it.
+Considering Apple is so renowned for its attention to design details, it’s a bit disappointing it didn’t find a way around it.